Baby frieze - Samoan

 Post the frieze on your wall

-Encourage the family to put the frieze up on a wall at home as a quick reminder of what baby thrives on.
-Then there's always a conversation starter available.
+Encourage the family to put the frieze up on a wall at home as a quick reminder of what baby thrives on, and as a conversation starter.

-- Here you'll see some practical suggestions about getting the best from the frieze.
+• Using the baby wall frieze includes practical suggestions for getting the best from the frieze.